spigot-gillesm/spigot-simple-libs/README.md

 # spigot-simple-libs

-These modules are designed to simplify the creation of Minecraft Spigot plugins
+These modules are designed to simplify the creation of Minecraft Spigot plugins.